-The hide-a-bed sofa functions much the same as a regular residential hide-a-bed sofa.
-To make the hide-a-bed sofa into a bed, lift up and out on the front edge of the sofa seat, uncovering the legs.
+The Tri-Fold Sofa functions similar to a regular residential sofa bed.
+To convert the Tri-Fold Sofa to a bed, lift up and out on the front edge of the sofa seat, uncovering the legs.
 Fully extend the legs on both sides.
 Pull the sofa forward and place the legs flat on the floor.
 Pull the sofa back forward, and lay flat.
-To convert the hide-a-bed back into the upright sofa position, reverse the process.
+To convert the Tri-Fold Sofa back into the upright sofa position, reverse the process.
+Refer to the furniture manufacturer's care instructions for this product.